We hope you enjoy this second article in our series on homeschooling in Alabama. If you missed the first article you can

 This article will deal more with the technical aspects of how to start homeschooling in Alabama – legalities and curricula – because there’s really not enough space to go into all the other stuff right now.
 Seriously, they are articles unto themselves!

 Let’s start with what’s legally required of you by the State of Alabama.* You’ll be surprised at how easy this part is, really.
-State Code can be found here, and a summary of the State requirements can be found here.
+State Code can be found here (under the Non-Public Schools tab).
 Basically, the law says:

 - Your child must be enrolled in school between the ages of 6 and 17.

 - You must complete 180 days of instruction and are advised to keep a record of the days attended.

 - There are no required subjects or standardized tests.